 Where were they told?

 Of the 437 patients who responded to the survey, 54% were given the cancer diagnosis in person in their doctor’s office; 18% were given the diagnosis over the phone.
 The remaining 28% were told in the hospital, mostly in their hospital room.
-However, 23% were told in the ER, 13% in the recovery room (we are not told whether the anesthesia drugs had worn off), and 7% in the radiology departments.
-13% were told elsewhere in the hospital.
+However, of the 28%, 23% were told in the ER, 13% in the recovery room (we are not told whether the anesthesia drugs had worn off), and 7% in the radiology departments.
+Thirteen percent were told elsewhere in the hospital.

 Who told them?